llvm/llvm-project/llvm/docs/GettingStarted.rst

  * ``-DLLVM_TARGETS_TO_BUILD``

    Set this equal to the target you wish to build.
 You may wish to set this to only your host architecture.
-For example `X86` if you are using an AMD64 machine.
+For example ``X86`` if you are using an Intel or AMD machine.
 You will find a full list of targets within the `llvm-project/llvm/lib/Target <https://github.com/llvm/llvm-project/tree/main/llvm/lib/Target>`_ directory.

  * ``-DLLVM_OPTIMIZED_TABLEGEN``

-   Set this to ``ON`` to generate a fully optimized tablegen during your build.
+   Set this to ``ON`` to generate a fully optimized TableGen compiler during your build, even if that build is a ``Debug`` build.
 This will significantly improve your build time.
-This is only useful if you are using the ``Debug`` build type.
+You should not enable this if your intention is to debug the TableGen compiler.

  * ``-DLLVM_ENABLE_PROJECTS``